ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 And similar to `**` within a function call, `*` can be used to unpack a list into these variable arguments.

-But you can't have the benefits of named args to do something like args=args, or kwargs=kwargs.
+Which is nesscary since if we want to pass arguments along, we can't use named arguments like args=args, or kwargs=kwargs.

-> TODO: But I guess you don't need to because *args and **kwargs is self descriptive?

 It's also worth noting that by nature of `*args` capturing all additional positional arguments, any further paramters become keyword only.